Carmella Sabaugh

-Carmella Sabaugh (née Visconti) is an American politician.
+Carmella Sabaugh (née Visconti) was an American politician.
 She served as County Clerk/Register of Deeds for Macomb County, Michigan from 1993 to 2017.
 Sabaugh was the 2006 Democratic candidate for Michigan Secretary of State.

 Early life

-She was born of Italian-American Catholic parents as Carmella Visconti in Detroit.
+She was born of Italian-American Catholic parents as Carmella Visconti in Detroit on August 3, 1938.
 She was orphaned at age eight and raised by an aunt and uncle.
 She graduated in 1956 from Denby High School, and attended Wayne State University and Western Michigan University.

-She lives in Warren and has five grown children.
+She lived in Warren and had five grown children.

 Sabaugh served on the Warren city council in 1975-79.
 She was elected Warren city clerk in 1979 and served 11 years.
 In 1992, she was elected Macomb County Clerk, and was re-elected in 1996, 2000, and 2004, 2008 and 2012.

 2006 Secretary of State Election

 Sabaugh secured the Democratic nomination for Michigan Secretary of State on August 27, 2006, defeating state Rep. Mary Waters at the Michigan Democratic Party convention.
 Sabaugh was easily defeated by Republican incumbent Terri Lynn Land, losing by a margin of 56 percent to 42 percent.